Learn how to make the most out of the holidays when you figure out the best ways to spend, save, and give.

 Ah, the holidays.
-It’s a time for seasonal cheer, catching up with family, and for some—financial panic!
+It’s a time for seasonal cheer, catching up with family, and for some – financial panic!

-Step 1: List all of your expenses
+Step 1: List All Expenses

 Are you buying presents for everyone?
 Hosting a party?
 Attending a holiday concert or event?
 Write a list of everything you intend to spend money on (and how much each item costs).
 Then start to prioritize.
 You don’t have to cross anything off just yet, but make a mental note of which items are more important.

-Step 2: Set a limit
+Step 2: Set A Limit

 Now it’s time to review your income and any money that you’ve set aside for holiday expenses.
 Your goal here is to figure out what you can afford without going into debt.
 If you have to dip into your savings, make sure to keep a cushion for any emergency costs that might come up.

 Now you can decide once and for all which expenses are important, and which ones can be crossed off your list.